s910324/ArrayMagic/README.md

 ### Fields:
 ![image](https://github.com/user-attachments/assets/ada7d5d5-258d-429f-8dbf-b2c861087d36)

-* Function fields utilize python `evals` to process the value, single line of python script can be accepted.
+* Function fields utilize package `ASTEVAL` to process the value, single line of python script can be accepted.
 * The returned value will be taked as the assigned value to field.
-* Only generic type of function and data type is supported, oythin library `math` is also supported.
+* Only generic type of function and data type is supported, pythin library `math` is also supported.
 * Looping using list comprehension and ternary operation is allowed.
 * Looping through element in row-column order, and the function field is evaluated and assigned in top to bottom order
-* Default value will be applyed it script failed to ececute.
+* Default value will be applyed it script failed to execute.

 1. X position function [`Float`, default = 0    ] :
    - Assign current element X location by function return value, in a unit of `um`.